-Each Fund aims to provide a different investment option while seeking to maintain within acceptable levels the risks that may result from equity market volatility.
-Each Fund consists of two main components.
-The Core Sleeve constitutes the majority of a Fund's portfolio, and operates as a "fund-of-funds" by investing in an Underlying Fund offered by American Funds Insurance Series®.
-Each Underlying Fund in turn invests directly in equity or fixedincome securities, as appropriate to its investment objective and strategies.
-The remainder of each Fund consists of the Volatility Overlay, which is a separate portion of assets that invests in short-term fixed-income securities (or mutual funds that themselves invest in such securities) or is held in cash.
-In an attempt to manage the volatility of a Fund's portfolio, a Fund buys and sells stock index futures, which are derivatives.
-A Fund's short-term fixed-income securities and cash may be used to meet margin requirements and other obligations on the Fund's derivative positions.
-The combination of the Core Sleeve and the Volatility Overlay is intended to result in a single Fund that is designed to provide the investment option featured by the Underlying Fund blended with a strategy that seeks to mitigate risk and manage a Fund's volatility over a full market cycle.
-The Volatility Overlay may not be successful in reducing volatility, in particular, frequent or short-term volatility with little or no sustained market direction, and it is possible that the Volatility Overlay may result in underperformance or losses greater than if a Fund did not implement the Volatility Overlay.
+The Fund consists of two main components.
+The Core Sleeve constitutes the majority of the Fund's portfolio, and operates as a "fund-of-funds" by investing in the BlackRock Global Allocation V.I.
+Fund, a series of BlackRock Variable Series Funds, Inc. (the "Underlying Fund").
+The Underlying Fund in turn invests directly in a variety of securities and instruments, consistent with its investment objective and strategies.
+The remainder of the Fund consists of the Volatility Overlay, which is a separate portion of assets that invests in short-term fixed-income securities (or mutual funds that themselves invest in such securities) or is held in cash.
+In an attempt to manage the volatility of the Fund's portfolio, the Fund buys and sells stock index futures, which are derivatives.
+The Fund's short-term fixed-income securities and cash may be used to meet margin requirements and other obligations on the Fund's derivative positions.
+The combination of the Core Sleeve and the Volatility Overlay is intended to result in a single Fund that is designed to provide a diversified portfolio that invests flexibly across multiple asset classes, regions and sectors, blended with a strategy that seeks to mitigate equity market risk and manage the Fund's volatility over a full market cycle.
+The Volatility Overlay may not be successful in reducing volatility, in particular, frequent or short-term volatility with little or no sustained market direction, and it is possible that the Volatility Overlay may result in underperformance or losses greater than if the Fund did not implement the Volatility Overlay.